Personal income tax

 While Alaska does not charge a state sales tax, it does impose a vehicle rental tax text (10 percent on passenger vehicles; 3 percent on RVs), as well as an excise tax of $34.50 per voyage on passengers traveling on commercial vessels that provide overnight accommodations while in Alaska waters.

-On the local level, 62 municipalities collect a general sales tax, with a range of between 1 percent and 7 percent.
+On the local level, municipalities and boroughs are authorized to collect a general sales tax, which ranged in 2014 from 1 percent and 7 percent.
 Specific local taxes and rates are available at the State Assessor's searchable database.
 Contact information for Alaska's municipal taxing jurisdictions can be found in the state's directory.

 Other types of local taxes levied include raw fish taxes, hotel and motel "bed" taxes, severance taxes, liquor and tobacco taxes, gambling (pull tabs) taxes, tire taxes and fuel transfer taxes.